History of autism: Other research

 In 1925, Sante De Sanctis published another paper about "dementia praecocissima".

 German child psychiatrist August Homberger released the book Vorlesungen über Psychopathologie des Kindesalters (Lectures on childhood psychopathology) in 1926, which included a chapter called "Die Schizophrenie" (The schizophrenia).
 Charles Bradley would later quote from it extensively.

 Russian-French psychiatrist Eugène Minkowski submitted a thesis in 1926.
 In it he proposed that autism comes from the patient's loss of contact with reality, and was the core component of "schizophrenia".
 He thought autism was of two types, "rich" (full of fantasy/psychosis) and "poor" (with few thoughts and feelings).
 Contrary to Bleuer, he thought that the vast majority of autistic cases were of the "poor" type.

 American sociologist Mildred Parten first defined the term parallel play in her 1929 doctoral dissertation.

 Austrian-British psychoanalyst Melanie Kline published a case study about a child that would today be considered autistic in 1930.
 Other European psychoanalysts would publish similar case studies during the following decade.

 German psychiatrist R. Niedenthal published the paper "Uber Schizophrenie im Kindesalter" (On schizophrenia in childhood) in 1932.
 It was devoted to defining the symptoms of childhood schizophrenia.

+British neurologist Macdonald Critchley and Irish psychiatrist CJC Earl studied 29 tuberous sclerosis patients who were in mental institutions in 1932.
+They described behaviour that today would be recognised as autistic.

 In 1934, Moritz Tramer published the paper "Elektiver Mutismus bei Kindern" (Elective Mutism in Children), coining the term elective mutism.

 During this period, the term autism came to be used quite widely, with a variety of related meanings.

-In 1936, Swiss psychologist Jean Piaget first published about centration - the ability to focus on only one salient aspect of a situation.
+In 1936, Swiss psychologist Jean Piaget first published about centration – the ability to focus on only one salient aspect of a situation.

 In December 1937, British psychiatrist Mildred Creak of Maudsley Hospital presented a paper titled "Psychoses in Children".
 One part of it identified a group of five children that might today be considered autistic.
 The paper was published in March 1938.